Class of 2022: You’ve Got Questions.

 Virtual college planning programs are designed to guide college-bound students just like you get through the college application process.

 College planning support programs are an additional resource for you, your parent or guardian, and your school counselor.
 The opportunity to receive college planning guidance is offered to you at absolutely no cost.
 These programs don’t replace the important relationship you have with your school counselor and parent or guardian.
 Students will decide to sign up for any program they may be eligible for and may opt out of any program at any time.

-Coping with school, life, and college planning during these uncertain times is a lot.
+Coping with school, life, and college planning is a lot.
 We’re here to help you.